 Connection to SOCAN Mission

 Ed Patterson contacted Alan Journet and Kathy Conway (SOCAN Co-facilitators) in the fall of 2018, roughly the time the 4th National Climate Assessment was released, to expand SOCAN’s sphere of influence to the coast.
 Bill Gorham joined Ed as co-facilitators, they convened a Planning Committee, and hosted Alan and Kathy for the inaugural monthly meeting in February 2019.
-We celebrated our first anniversary at our February 2020 meeting and have undertaken an extensive celebration of the 50th anniversary of Earth Day.
+We celebrated our first anniversary at our February 2020 meeting and have continued to engage with our constituents, largely by Zoom due to COVID-19, through monthly presentations, small group discussions, guest editorials and letters to the editor to the local papers, and other community outreach activities.